Save scheduled tasks locally, so your robot can update them just like it does skills

 • This only prevents drift for logic changes.
 If a skill’s scope changes significantly (e.g., it now needs a new MCP connector), you still need to check whether the task’s summary is misleading.

 • The pattern relies on the assistant reading and following CLAUDE.md.
 If context gets compacted or the assistant skips the rules, it might add inline logic to a task.
-The local copies make this easy to catch on review.
+The local copies and the audit checklist (below) make this easy to catch.

 After setup